 Stovetop pressure cooker

 Resemble more of a pot, and it goes on the stovetop.
 It uses the heat from the burner to heat up the pressure cooker and cook the food that way.
-If you want to learn more about stovetop pressure cookers, click here.

 How does an electric pressure cooker work?